 The minor in psychology

-Moravian College, in conjunction with DeSales University, Cedar Crest College, Lafayette College, Lehigh University, and Muhlenberg College, is a member of the Lehigh Valley association of Independent Colleges (LVAIC).
-Moravian College students have the unique opportunity to enroll in one of these institutions through LVAIC cross registration.
+Moravian University, in conjunction with DeSales University, Cedar Crest College, Lafayette College, Lehigh University, and Muhlenberg College, is a member of the Lehigh Valley association of Independent Colleges (LVAIC).
+Moravian University students have the unique opportunity to enroll in one of these institutions through LVAIC cross registration.
 For more detailed information, refer to the LVAIC registration policy.